An uncertainty relation in the case of four observables: Discussions

 \section{Discussions}

-Compared with the proof in \cite{liang2024signifying}, our approach to proving the summation form of uncertainty depends on the techniques of matrix theory.
-Such a way is also a natural generalization of the proof to the Robertson uncertainty relation.
+As mentioned in section III, the result in this paper gives a unified way to derive the uncertainty relation for two, three and four observables.
+In particular, the result can reduce to the uncertainty relation of three observables.
+Hence it also gives another proof of those uncertainty relations.
+Comparison can be made between the different proofs.
+The derivation in Ref. \cite{liang2024signifying}, the proof introduces an ancillary system and depends on the properties of Pauli operators.
 It should also be noted that in Ref.~\cite{dodonov2018variance}, Dirac operators are used to discuss variance uncertainty relations.
-Unlike the ways in \cite{dodonov2018variance,liang2024signifying}, our discussions do not introduce such operators and their properties but concerns with two scalar parameters.
-This is more analogous to original proof of the Robertson uncertainty relation and leads to a large simplification as well as a clear intuition in the concrete calculations and derivations.
+Unlike the ways in \cite{dodonov2018variance,liang2024signifying}, our approach relies on the techniques of matrix theory without directly introducing such noncommutative operators and their properties but concerns with two scalar parameters $\alpha$ and $r$.
+Such a way is more analogous to Robertson's original proof of his uncertainty relation, and leads to a large simplification as well as a clear intuition in the concrete calculations and derivations.